Skip to main content

 Proof of concept, single teamAPI key (inferenceFoundryApiKey)No (shared key)A long-lived secret distributed in the managed profile.
 Simplest to start.

-Your organization already has tooling that obtains a Foundry credentialCredential helper (inferenceCredentialHelper)Depends on what the helper obtainsAn executable that prints the credential to stdout at runtime.
+Your organization already has tooling that obtains a Microsoft Foundry credentialCredential helper (inferenceCredentialHelper)Depends on what the helper obtainsAn executable that prints the credential to stdout at runtime.

 Set up Azure